Ezra Levant

-Ezra Isaac Levant (born February 20, 1972) is a Canadian conservative media personality, political activist, writer, broadcaster, and former lawyer.
-Levant is the founder and former publisher of the conservative magazine, The Western Standard.
+Ezra Isaac Levant (born February 20, 1972) is a Canadian media personality, political activist, writer, broadcaster, and former lawyer.
+Levant is the founder and former publisher of the conservative magazine, the Western Standard.
 He is also the co-founder, owner, and CEO of the far-right media website Rebel News.
 Levant has also worked as a columnist for Sun Media, and he hosted a daily program on the Sun News Network from the channel's inception in 2011 until its demise in 2015.

-Levant rose to prominence in 2006 after publishing the Jyllands-Posten Muhammad cartoons in The Western Standard, which led to a protracted legal battle with the Alberta Human Rights Commission regarding hate speech legislation and freedom of speech.
+Levant rose to prominence in 2006 after publishing the Jyllands-Posten Muhammad cartoons in the Western Standard, which led to a protracted legal battle with the Alberta Human Rights Commission regarding hate speech legislation and freedom of speech.
 The complaint against Levant was ultimately withdrawn.
-In February 2015, Levant co-founded Rebel News with Brian Lilley; Lilley later left Rebel News, citing lack of editorial standards.
-Under Levant, Rebel News has been accused of being a platform for the anti-Islamic ideology known as counter-jihad.
+In February 2015, Levant co-founded Rebel News with Brian Lilley; Lilley left Rebel News in 2017 citing lack of editorial standards.
+Under Levant, Rebel News has been described as a platform for the anti-Islamic ideology known as counter-jihad.

-Levant self-identifies as a libertarian conservative; however, he has also been identified as belonging to the Canadian far right.
-He is a prominent supporter of the Canadian petroleum industry and fracking.
-Levant has been successfully sued for libel on multiple occasions, while apologies and retractions were issued by him or on his behalf on numerous other occasions.
+Levant self-identifies as a libertarian conservative.
+He has been identified by others as belonging to the Canadian far right.
+Levant has expressed support for the Canadian petroleum industry and for fracking.
+On two separate occasions, once in 2011 and once in 2014, Levant was successfully sued for libel, with the court in each case compelling a compensatory payment in the five digits.